Large Language Model-Driven Full-Component Evolution of Adaptive Large Neighborhood Search: Methodology

 \subsection{Prompt Design}

 In LLM-driven evolution, prompt design directly determines the quality and direction of the generated code.
-To support seven different evolution tasks efficiently and consistently, this study designs a general prompt template from three angles: structure rules, dynamic feedback, and heuristic guidance.
+To support seven different evolution tasks efficiently and consistently, this study designs a general prompt template based on a "role–task–feedback–safety" structure.